Making homemade Hawaiian Fried Rice is so quick and easy in the Ninja Foodi, it literally takes less than 30 minutes!

 White Rice: Regular white long grain rice can be substituted for the jasmine rice and no changes need to be made to the liquid or the cooking time.

 Brown Rice: Brown Rice is perfectly fine to use for fried rice, but you do have to cook it longer.
-My recommendation is to use 1 cup of brown rice with 1 1/4 cup of water, 1 Tbsp of sesame oil and pressure cook it on high for 12 minutes with an immediate release.
+My recommendation is to use 1 cup of brown rice with 1 ¼ cup of water, 1 tablespoon of sesame oil and pressure cook it on high for 12 minutes with an immediate release.
 The rice will finish up cooking during the sauté time and become the perfect texture for fried rice.